 - Download and install Cyberlink YouCam Software (sp56980) from HP's support web site.

 - Follow the onscreen setup instructions to complete the installation.NOTE:You might receive an error that a previous version of YouCam, MediaSmart Webcam, or TouchSmart Webcam has been detected.
 If so, this indicates that Webcam software is already installed.
-You may either cancel and use HP Recovery Manager to reinstall the webcam software that came with you computer or you can click Yes on the message to uninstall HP TouchSmart Webcam and replace it with this version of Cyberlink YouCam.
+You may either cancel and use HP Recovery Manager to reinstall the webcam software that came with your computer, or you can click Yes on the message to uninstall HP TouchSmart Webcam and replace it with this version of Cyberlink YouCam.

 - Open Cyberlink YouCam by clicking Start , entering youcam into the search field, and then clicking YouCam from the search results.